bairul6154/apcsa-freedom-project/entries/entry06.md

 For example:
 ![Diagram](../photo/fp1.PNG)
 If this is a shape created by the user, then the total distance after looping through every bond is 48.
-No mattter which angle the user creates the same shape, it will always be 48; it is like a id number.
+No mattter which if the structure is upright, sideways or horizontal, it will always be 48; it is like an id number.

 # Knowledge